This post contains affiliate links.

 Creamy peanut butter works best for these cookies.
 I do not recommend using crunchy or natural peanut butter, as the texture may be a bit off.

 Be careful not to over bake these peanut butter oat cookies.
 You want the edges to be just set before removing from the oven.
-The cookies will continue to bake on the pan once taken out of the oven, and we’re looking for that soft and chewy texture.
+The peanut butter and oatmeal cookies will continue to bake on the pan once taken out of the oven, and we’re looking for that soft and chewy texture.

-Looking for more peanut butter recipes?
+Looking for more peanut butter desserts?
 I’ve got you covered!

 - Peanut Butter Chocolate Chip Skillet Cookies